AbhijeetSingla/tic-tac-toe-reactgame/README.md

 # About
- A Tic Tac Toe game as a part of ReactJs tutorial.
+ A Tic Tac Toe game created as a part of ReactJs tutorial.